shams-nahid/My-Daily-AWS-Study/docs/Notes/Serverless/01 Lambda/01 Lambda Overview.md

 - The ALB security group should have the permission to execute (invoke) the lambda function
 - In this case, the ALB act as a trigger of the lambda function

-### Asynchronus invocation
+### Asynchronous invocation

-- Happnes through event queue [Origin can be S3, SNS, Cloudwatch Event]
+- Happens through event queue [Origin can be S3, SNS, Cloudwatch Event]
 - Retry lambda on errors (3 times)
   - 1st time invoked and encounter errors
   - 2nd one just after 1 minute
   - 3rd one after 2 minutes wait
 - DLQ (Dead letter queue can be used to put the error events)
-- Services uses the asynchronus invocation
+- Services uses the asynchronous invocation
   - S3 event notification
   - SNS
-  - Cloudwatch events / event brdige
+  - Cloudwatch events / event bridge
   - CodeCommit/CodePipeline
   - Simple Email Service